Sjofartsdirektoratet/docs/content/rest-api/qualifications/seagoing_service.md

 ---
 title: Seagoing Service
 description: Seagoing service is the period a seafarer has signed on board a ship and is used as the basis for issuance of certificates.
 As a shipowner the Seagoing API is used to register seagoing service on a specific seafarer or several seafarers.
-The seagoing service is connected to a position on board a specific ship, the accepted positions are listed in table 1.
+Seagoing service is accepted when the sender is a ship owner, or an appointed representative i.e Master and Chief Engineer.
+toc: true
 toc: true
 weight: 4
 ---